tianon/wishlist/zulip.md

   - when _typing_ emoji (not reacting), most mobile keyboards have easy access to the Unicode-approved set of emoji, so an emoji picker that emphasizes custom emoji ahead of "standard" emoji would be nice
     - bonus points if it can also emphasize emoji that the current phone's operating system doesn't support yet, but Zulip does 👀
     - (basically, making it easy to type emoji that exist in a Zulip instance but aren't easy to type on a phone keyboard)
+  - ... support for todo lists at all (but at the very least, added items should show up somehow??  maybe strikethrough for checked off things??  ideally the actual list)
+  - the same LaTeX rendering engine the web UI uses (things like `\frac{a}{b}` works great on web but not on mobile and unless you know that, you wouldn't know your audience is seeing raw LaTeX instead of a cute formula)

 - double-tap for 👍 (https://github.com/zulip/zulip-flutter/issues/969), maybe even customizable? (double tap for :heart:, :ack:, etc - could be different per channel but that makes the experience less predictable)